iFirebrand/iFirebrand/README.md

 - No longer coding professionally.
-I'm a recreational dev.
+Recreational dev.
 - Now with ConsenSys focusing on NFTs.
 - Co-launched EulerBeats NFT.
 - 📫 DMs on Twitter @iFirebrand